iturdikulov/notes/my_routine.md

 - Wash your face and brush your teeth, both are important.
 - Drink a glass of water (or coffee 😈).
-- Plan something important, for combinatorial explosion.
+- Plan something important (3 high-level tasks), for combinatorial explosion.
 - Review your calendar and tasks, maybe something has high-priority.
 - Do basic training, 35+ minutes sessions (in my case run).
 - Walk outside for 10–20 minutes to get enough energy from sun (vitamin D).
-- Prepare your workspace, fewer distractions.
+- Prepare your workspace, fewer distractions improve your productivity.
+- Put your devices on charger.

 ## Chunk 1.1 Big guy